bjkeeton/betheshow3/README.md

 ## Questions to be answered

 1. Will the office manager be using this to book for call ins? (should be yes, imo)
-2. Will the calendar on the app sync to an existing calendar (such as Outlook?), or will it be the primary?
+2. Will the calendar on the app sync to an existing calendar?
-  * If there is an existing calendar, I need to know how to access it?
+    * Yes.
+Will sync to existing GOOGLE CALENDAR.
+(I must know how to access it.)
 3. Will the app replace the existing website?
-  *pros and cons for both, but this app should stay more up to date easier than a static page, so I vote yes
+  * yes
 4. How often do the shows change and need to be updated on the booking site?
 5. How will people set times and dates?
   * They pick a time and durations?
   * Prescheduled times and durations?
 6. What do you guys call these? shows? events?
 I need to know so I can name them accurately.
 7. Can the various tiers of events be purchased as mix-and-match, or are they set?
+  * SOME are pre-set, some are add-ons.
+May have to include a "booking add-on option" menu, depending.

 ## Page Heirarchy and Plan